Learn how to type with how-to-type.com!

 Practice is the key to developing excellent typing skills.
 Make it fun by typing great quotes from great books.

-How to Type: 5 Tips for Great Typing
+How to Type: 5 Tips for Faster Typing

 1. Learn to touch type.

-If you don’t already know how to touch type, this is where you need to start.
-Being able to type without looking at the keyboard is the most important factor to increase your typing speed.
+If you don’t know how to touch type, this is where you need to start.
+Having the ability to type without looking at the keyboard is the most important factor in achieving a fast typing speed.
 Even if you have memorized many of the keys, unfamiliar keys will slow you down just like speed bumps on the freeway.
 Taking your eyes off the screen to peek at the keyboard disrupts your focus and costs you time.
 You want to be able to keep your eyes on the screen and your fingers moving to the correct keys without thinking.
 Achieving this kind of flow takes practice.
 The better you can do it, the faster you will be.
 Read on to learn how.

 2. Aim for accuracy rather than speed.